Sharifqc/python-jupyter-for-gis/README.md

 relatively easy to purge an environment and start again in a way that would be too painful on physical hardware.

-I've also used cloud based virtual machines. e.g. Microsoft Azure allows you to create linux VMs.
+Cloud based virtual machines can also work well. e.g. Microsoft Azure allows you to create linux VMs.
 You can install all your stuff and start and stop them at will.
 You only pay for the time the VM is running.